Koiya/SendEmailAndInvoices/README.md

-Just a small script to automate sending emails with invoices attached (WIP)
+Just a small script to automate sending emails with invoices attached